jbatnozic/N.E.W.-40.000/Codices/Necrons.md

 - TODO
 - **Living Metal**
 - **Scarab Hive:** At the start of your Morale phase, for each model with this ability, select one friendly \<DYNASTY\> CANOPTEK SCARAB SWARM unit within 6" of that model.
 If the selected unit is below its starting strength, one model is returned to that unit - set it up with full wounds remaining in Unit Coherency with its unit and as close as possible to the Canoptek Spyder, but not within Engagement Range of enemy models.
 If this is not possible, then the model cannot be returned.
-- **Fabricator Claw Array (only if equipped):** This model's "Scarab Hive" ability can target any NECRONS \<DYNASTY\> unit (other than AIRCRAFT, TITANIC, and its own unit), in which case its range is reduced to 3".
-If a model with Wounds characteristic of 3 or more (other than CANOPTEK SCARAB SWARMS) would be returned, it's only successful on a D6 roll of 4+.
-If a VEHICLE unit is targeted with this ability, its effect is instead that the VEHICLE regains up to D3 lost wounds.
+- **Fabricator Claw Array (only if equipped):** This model's "Scarab Hive" ability can target any NECRONS \<DYNASTY\> INFANTRY or NECRONS \<DYNASTY\> VEHICLE unit (other than AIRCRAFT or TITANIC), in which case its range is reduced to 3".
+If an INFANTRY unit is targeted, a successful Reassembly roll is required (as if the unit's reanimation protocols were enacted, though none of the modifiers apply), or nothing happens.
+If a VEHICLE unit is targeted, its effect is instead that the VEHICLE regains up to D3 lost wounds.
 - **Gloom Prism (only if equipped):** In your opponent's Psychic phase, the bearer's unit can attempt to deny one psychic power as if it were a PSYKER.

 #### > OPTIONS: